 This PMA reviewer consists of three major parts corresponding to the three subtests of PMAEE4:

 - Mathematics (Algebra, Basic Statistics, and Geometry)

-- English (Grammar, Composition, Reading and Comprehension)
+- English (Grammar, Composition, and Reading Comprehension)

 - SPMA (Verbal and Numerical Reasoning and Pattern Analysis)

 Each part consists of modules and topic summaries which you can use to recall concepts you’ve learned in your high school classes.
-The reviewer also comes with practice questions and answer keys which you can use to assess your understanding of the topics.
+The reviewer also comes with practice questions and answer keys, which you can use to assess your understanding of the topics.

-PMAEE Mathematics Modules and Readings + Printable Quizzes (Coming Soon)
+PMAEE Mathematics Modules and Readings + Printable Quizzes

 a.
 Arithmetic and Number Sense

 - Operations on Integers